Cap-go/docs/src/content/docs/self-hosted/Auto Update/update-endpoint.md

 ---
-title: "a"
+title: "Update endpoint"
+sidebar:
+  order: 1
 ---
-# Update endpoint

 Here is an example of code in JavaScript to send an update to the plugin